wolfalders/wolfalders.github.io/_publications/publications.md

 In Prep.         __Alders, W.__, Davis, D.; Haines, J. Archaeology in the fourth dimension: studying landscapes with multitemporal PlanetScope data.
 In preparation for submission to _Journal of Archaeological Method and Theory._

-In Prep.         __Alders, W.__  THe rural history of a rapidly urbanizing place: survey in the interstices of an East African island hinterland.
+In Prep.         __Alders, W.__  The rural history of a rapidly urbanizing place: survey in the interstices of an East African island hinterland.
 In preparation for submission to the _Journal of Field Archaeology_

 ### Reports